-The principal works daily with the custodial staff of 4 (4 full-time and 0 part-time) to ensure that the cleaning of the school is maintained to provide for a clean and safe school.
+The principal works daily with the custodial staff of four full-time to ensure that the cleaning of the school is maintained to provide for a clean and safe school.
 The district governing board has adopted cleaning standards for all schools in the district.
 A summary of these standards are available at the district office for review.